 - International Management Institute – Bulgaria

 - Birmingham City University – UK

 - Utena University of Applied Sciences – Lithuania

 - International School of Law and Business – Lithuania

 - University of Thessaly – Greece

 - INDICO – Instituto Internacional de la Innovación, el Conocimiento y Las Competencias – Spain

 - SPI – Sociedade Portuguesa de Inovação – Portugal

 - Polytechnic Institute of Bragança – Portugal

 This is a collaboration with Coventry University and in its infancy.
 Here we have joined forces with academics from Coventry University to explore our student body’s entrepreneurial intent.
 More information to follow on this project.
-BCU’s contribution led by Dr Charlotte Carey and joined by Dr Susan Sisay.
+BCU’s contribution led by Dr Charlotte Carey.
 More info coming so